Chandima Jayawickrema – Senior Consultant at Virtusa

-I also enrolled with CIMA, and it was yet another non-optional mistake of my life as a person who “hates” studying.
+I studied at Ananda College and followed Commerce as my main stream for the advanced level.
+However, I did not enjoy commerce subjects but it was too late when I realized that I have chosen a wrong field for my future.
+Right after the A/L examination in 2007, like the majority of commerce students do, I also enrolled with CIMA, and it was yet another non-optional mistake of my life as a person who “hates” studying.
 After few months, I heard from a friend about the enrollment for the new Bachelor of Science in IT batch of SLIIT.
 For the first time in my life, I felt an enthusiasm towards the education.
 It was also a flash back that reminded me how much I loved computers and such devices, but unlike a typical teenager I had no interest towards games but to tryout software products such as Maya, 3D Studio Max, Fruity Loops, Reason, Adobe products and etc. I was a quick learner in software product use but never crossed the mind to make a career out of it.
 Therefore with a lot of hope I joined SLIIT in year 2008, leaving a full stop to my studies in commerce.

 SLIIT was a brand new life for me, and the subjects were really interesting and challenging.
 Initially I was worried because the majority of the students were from the Mathematics stream but it did not take so long to realize that it does not matter.
 My passion towards the technology and the enthusiasm to regularly practice what I learned, led me to very good results in the exams.
 Programming algorithms, networking, deep studies on computers, lab sessions were irresistible.
 I completed the first year of my degree with a GPA of 3.8 impressing both parents and myself.
 Since my ambition was to become a Software Engineer, I spent more time to learn programming and even completed Sun Certified Java Programmer certification over the vacation.
 During the second year, we were informed by SLIIT about a scholarship program conducted by Virtusa, one of the leading software companies in Sri Lanka.
 Students having a GPA above 3.5 were eligible to apply but only 19 were selected, and I was lucky to be included.